1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Latitude ranges from 0° at the equator to 90° N or S at the poles.

-4. Lines of latitude are also known as:
+4. Lines of latitude are also known as_____________.

 A) Meridians